Val-de-Grâce (church): History

 Cardinal Richelieu died in 1642, and Louis XIII died a few months later. in 1643, Anne became Queen-Regent to her four-year-old son, now Louis XIV.
 In gratitude for his birth, Anne pressed forward with the construction of an entirely rebuilt church and monastery, "to spare no expense and to leave an eternal mark of her piety."
-The first stone was formally laid in 1645 by the infant Louis XIV.
+The first stone was laid in 1645 by the child Louis XIV.
 Anne engaged François Mansart as the project's architect, but Mansart departed after only a year in disagreement over the scope and cost of the project.
-Mansard's place was taken by Jacques Lemercier, then Pierre Le Muet.
-The church was finally finished in 1665 by Gabriel Le Duc.
-Le Duc was responsible for building the dome and cupola, the buildings around the Paris, and the baldaquin in the interior.
+Mansard's place was taken first by Jacques Lemercier, then Pierre Le Muet.
+The church was finished in 1665 by Gabriel Le Duc.
+Le Duc was responsible for building the dome and cupola, the adjacent buildings, and the baldachin inside.

 After the birth of her first grandchild, Anne retired to the convent of Val-de-Grâce, where she died five years later in 1666.